 Volume change (LiDAR raster differencing)

 Annual volume change estimates were developed via LiDAR raster differencing.
 We created annual difference elevation rasters by subtracting the earlier year from the more recent year.
 We then clipped the difference rasters to the active channel (Figure 4.4) to remove dry floodplain areas that were not altered by flow.
 Removing these areas improved our accuracy because we found non-random error in LiDAR data for many floodplain areas due to year-to-year changes in vegetation.
 The active channel clip area was based on the hydraulic model’s active flow conveyance area but manually widened in places to include areas of bank failure that were not wet.
 The hydraulic model results represented an approximate bankfull discharge of 2,500 cfs for the J2 Return Channel and 5,000 cfs for the reach downstream of the confluence with the North Channel.
-The active channel dchangedchanged substantially after 3–5 years which required that we delineate the active channel for each analysis year.
+The active channel changes every year, so delineations are unique for, each analysis year.